 2. Get Support

-You may have an entire resource bank of family members, trusted friends, or even co-workers from former jobs who can help with the issues that you are confronting.
+You may have an entire resource bank of family members, trusted friends, or co-workers who can help with the issues that you are confronting.

 Other people may have dealt with the exact issue that you are facing and minimally can make you feel as if you are not alone in your dilemma.

-And further to find evidence that it is possible to move from self-doubt to self-empowerment.
+Through these positive influencers, you may find evidence that it is possible to move from self doubt to self-empowerment.

-In addition to those you know personally, it can be tremendously impactful to lean on different motivational speakers, social media influencers, podcasters, and more that remind you that self-doubt is commonly an ingredient of success.
+In addition to those you know personally, it can be tremendously impactful to lean on different motivational speakers, social media influencers, podcasters, and more.
+Often they will remind you that self-doubt is commonly an ingredient of success.
 So put your focus on learning from the experience instead of suffering through the experience.

-Even if you are not sure that others’ advice is applicable, be patient to listen as you may learn a new method for calming your self-doubt that you never considered on your own.
+Even if you are not sure that others’ advice is applicable, be patient to listen.
+You may learn a new method for calming your self doubt that you never considered on your own.

 3. Take Small Steps

-When you find yourself with more on your plate than what anyone could conceivably do you likely are going to feel self-doubt.
+Have you found yourself with more on your plate than anyone could conceivably do?

-No matter if you loaded your own plate or someone else did, the outcome is the same.
-It’s hard to feel confident when confronted with the impossible.
+No matter if you have loaded your own plate or someone else did, the outcome is the same.
+You lose confidence, fill yourself with doubt, and even give up before you start.

 Instead, take baby steps toward your goal.